raeginez/railsproject/README.md

 A similar marketplace to our app is EBay.
 We have the following similarities:

 - It is an online platform to buy and sell items (unlike EBay, we do not have an auction option)
-- You must be signed in (or new users canregister) to buy and sell items
+- You must be signed in (or new users can register) to buy and sell items
 - When adding a new item for sale, you fill out an online form (name, description, price, category, image)
 - Items for sale are sorted by categories
 - When purchasing an item, you are redirected to a secure online payment screen